brevzin/cpp_proposals/2996_reflection/reflection.md

 A non-static member shall not appear [or be designated]{.addu} in a default argument unless it appears as the `$id-expression$` [or `$splice-expression$`]{.addu} of a class member access expression ([expr.ref]) or unless it is used to form a pointer to member ([expr.unary.op]) [or a reflection ([expr.reflect])]{.addu}.

 ::: example8
+The declaration of `X::mem1()` in the following example is ill-formed because no object is supplied for the non-static member `X::a` used as an initializer.

 ```cpp
 int b;
 class X {